chriskonnertz/string-calc/README.md

 7E-10         // "E" will work in PHP code but not in a term 0xf4c3b00c    // Hexadecimal notation is not allowed 0b10100111001 // Binary notation is not allowed
+-1            // This is not a number but the "-" operator plus the number "1"
 ```

 Just for your information: From the tokenizer's point of view, numbers in a term are always positive.